| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 “The Other Mainstream”, Arizona State University Art Museum, Tempe, Arizona, USA

-"Palm Beach 3", Represented by Bernice Steinbaum Gallery, Miami, USA
+"Palm Beach 3", Represented by Bernice Steinbaum Gallery, Miami, Florida, USA

 "The 7th San Francisco International Art Expo", Byron Cohen Gallery, Kansas City, Missouri, USA